Milepost 12: The Glory of Love

 In her mind’s eye she’s seeing her van haphazardly pulled over on the side of Quitman Road, her hand flying with disciplinary intention, doling out two well-deserved spankings to mischievous little girls.

 What if I can’t find it?
-Lord, Granny’s gonna haunt me forever!
+Granny’s gonna haunt me forever!
 How will I ever forgive myself?

 The final straw was the sound of a little hand slapping bare skin.
-That’s when she braked and skidded to a stop.
+That’s when she braked and skidded to a stop, so there’s gotta be skid marks on the road she deduces.
+Switching her beams to high, she slows the van, scanning the surface for tire tracks or a twinkle.

 Should we have stayed in town?
 Sold Quitman House?
 Was this all just one big mistake?
 Why did I think I could manage things like Daddy?

 Though she hid it out of necessity, the truth was that she hadn’t laughed once in a single year after losing her father — not once in an entire year.
 It took a full trip around the sun before she could access that kind of joy again.
-Life’s demands and tough losses kept it out of reach and inaccessible for ages right at the onset of marriage and motherhood, two of the most celebratory moments in life, an absolute tragedy.
+Life’s demands and tough losses kept it out of reach and inaccessible for ages right at the onset of marriage and motherhood, two of the most celebratory moments in a woman’s life, an absolute tragedy.
 It was the hardest time she’d known.

 It must have been around here...
 Yes!
 I’d just passed the last gate to the hunting trails before I stopped the van.